How Do You Make Mornings Easier With Kids?

 You see, I really like to be on time.
 But we were late to school sometimes while working on this morning routine with kids.

 My kids still got to school safe and healthy – which is all that really matters.
-So, breathe mama.
+So, breathe.
 Because, at times, we cause our own issues.

 What is a Good Morning Routine Before School?

 In the end, we kept working at it, and the tips above transformed our awful mornings into calm ones.
-We still occasionally had hard mornings (that’s life!), but these tips got us to turn the corner.
-And I’ll be implementing every single one again when my kids have the opportunity to go back to school in 2020.
+We still occasionally had hard times (that’s life!), but these tips got us to turn the corner.

 What is your morning routine for school?
 What helps you stay calm and organized?
 I’d love to know!